Alejogb1/job-board/blog-data/how-can-i-get-nth-element-from-a-list.md

 id: "how-can-i-get-nth-element-from-a-list"
 ---

-Okay so you want to get the nth element from a list huh Simple enough but also a classic problem thats popped up in pretty much every language Ive touched over the years and Ive touched a few believe me.
+Okay so you want to get the nth element from a list right Simple enough but also a classic problem thats popped up in pretty much every language Ive touched over the years and Ive touched a few believe me.
 Lets dive in.

 First off if youre thinking about this youre likely working with some kind of data structure that can hold a sequence of elements.
 Could be a Python list a Java ArrayList something similar.
 Key thing is that these elements are ordered and you access them by position index.